tendouji/starwars-ng/README.md

 # starwars-ng
 This project was developed using Angular2 framework, TypeScript.
 Deployment wise, it was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.28.3.
+All the sites are created to be responsive until 320px width.

 Demo page can be [viewed here](https://tendouji.github.io/starwars-ng/).